-Type of development Residential and commercial development Contribution Sought An Employment Skills Plan will be secured through a S106 Agreement or a planning condition detailing construction training and construction placements for developments of: 50 dwellings or more for residential development; or 1000 square metres for commercial development.
+Type of Residential and commercial development development Contribution An Employment Skills Plan will be secured through a S106 Sought Agreement or a planning condition detailing construction training and construction placements for developments of: • 50 dwellings or more for residential development; or • 1000 square metres for commercial development .
 The Employment Skills Plan will be required to be provided prior to commencement of development, under the Construction Industry Training Board's Client Based Approach.
-This will be secured through legal agreement.
+This will be secured through a planning condition or where appropriate, a legal agreement.
 In exceptional circumstances, the Council will consider the scope for a financial contribution to the value of the measures that would be expected in an Employment Skills Plan in lieu of this document.
 A financial contribution towards training schemes to grow the local workforce and offset the impact on a tight labour market will be secured on major non-residential development which will generate a significant impact on the labour market.
 This contribution will be calculated based on £200 per job created multiplied by the employment density (calculated by the floorspace in square metres per full time equivalent employee in accordance with the Employment Density Guide ).
 Relevant Adopted Local Plan policies Policy ST1